 During 2024/25 the Committee held five meetings.
 The schedule of Members attendances, excluding the co-opted Members is shown below.
-Including two instances were substitutes attended, Members achieved an attendance rate of 92% (33 out of a possible 36) in the four meetings held up to 13 February 2025, whilst substitutes were required in three instances.
+Including two instances were substitutes attended, Members achieved an attendance rate of 98% (44out of a possible 45).

 Table 1: Attendance at Audit Committee Meetings